can i keep my ex from leaving state

 As your usual visitation won’t likely work anymore, you’ll have to make other arrangements.

 Instead of weekly overnights, perhaps your ex will make additional concessions.
-You may be able to coordinate longer visits over holidays, summer vacations, or breaks from school.
+You may be able to coordinate more extended visits during holidays, summer vacations, or school breaks.

 Travel is another issue you face after relocation.
 If the distance is too long to reasonably drive, the kids will likely have to fly back and forth.

-These are all issues that you must confront and deal with.
-Ideally, both sides are amicable and able to work out a beneficial arrangement for everyone involved.
+These are all issues that you must confront and address.
+Ideally, both parties are amicable and able to work out a mutually beneficial arrangement for everyone involved.

 Related Reading: Co-Parenting Strategies for Divorced Parents